mihalik/firetower/README.md

 Things I'd like to complete before general consumption.

+#### Short-term

 * MOAR documentation
 * Prettier & eslint
 * Support all the Firebase Auth options
   * Possibly based on firebaseui-web?
 * Better support around data loading/pagination
-* Improvements around overriding things like login/signup
 * Firebase function support for transactional emails (Mailgun?)
 * Firebase function support for paid plans (Stripe)
   * Also permissions system for paid plans
+* Look at all the APIs and standardize
+  * Sometimes paths take a name from the routes array and sometimes they take paths

+#### Long-term

+* Improvements around overriding things like login/signup
+* Support all the Firebase Auth options
+  * Possibly based on firebaseui-web?
 * Replace react-scripts with custom scripts to handle Firebase-y things better
   * Something like preact-cli
-* Look at all the APIs and standardize
-  * Sometimes paths take a name from the routes array and sometimes they take paths